MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/server-side-log-collection/java-adapter/index.md

 1. In MobileFirst Operations Console select the **Settings** option from the sidebar navigation.
 2. Click the **Edit** button in the **Runtime Properties tab**.
-3. In the **Analytics → Additional packages** section, specify the class name of the Java adapter to forward logs to the MobileFirst Server.
+3. In the **Analytics → Additional packages** section, specify the class name of the Java adapter, for example `com.sample.JavaLoggerTestResource`, to forward logs to the MobileFirst Server.

 ![Log filtering from the console](java-filter.png)